 Not only do women not talk about the more difficult aspects of the menopause amongst themselves, but its so overlooked, that medical practitioners in the US and UK receive no mandatory training in it, and employers often offer no support to women going through it.

-Granted, some women will sail through the menopause with no adverse effects, but at least 25% suffer debilitating symptoms both physical and mental that seriously impact their quality of life and sometimes their ability to continue working.
-However, because its not talked about, many women don't know that they can safely get relief from the symptoms and decrease their risk of other diseases at the same time.
+Granted, some women will sail through the menopause with no adverse effects, but at least 30% suffer debilitating symptoms — both physical and mental — that seriously impact their quality of life and sometimes their ability to continue working.
+However, because it’s not talked about, many women don’t know that they can safely get relief from the symptoms and decrease their risk of other diseases at the same time.
+Dr Pooja Monteiro, a consultant OB/GYN at Total Health, spends a significant amount of time helping and advising women with their menopause symptoms and is often surprised at how little women know about menopause.
+She notes that many aren’t aware of the wide variety of symptoms that can occur when their hormone levels start to change.

-That wall of silence is starting to crack though.
-Celebrities and TV personalities are opening up about their experiences of the menopause, how it is affecting their lives, and their challenges in getting treatment.
-And that is sparking a wider conversation and reassuring women all over the world that there is no shame in talking about this common experience.
+Thankfully, that wall of silence is starting to crack.
+Celebrities and TV personalities are opening up about their experiences of the menopause, how it affects their lives and the challenges in getting treatment.
+This is also sparking a wider conversation and reassuring women all over the world that there is no shame in talking about this inevitable experience.

 What is the Menopause?